 Enterprise cloud users should look for a software vendor that knows how to support the different cloud providers with its API.
 It should also use the services of a software vendor that provides an abstraction layer between your code and the cloud provider, suggested Keidar.

-Another strategy to avoid vendor lock-in is to keep implementations as “plain vanilla” as possible.
-This will reduce costs and complexities of switching to another platform, Pierce added.
+Pierce added that another strategy to avoid vendor lock-in is to keep implementations as “plain vanilla” as possible.
+This will reduce the costs and complexities of switching to another platform.

 While it may be tempting to take everything you have and throw it into a public cloud like Amazon Web Services, you risk relying on one cloud for compute capacity.
 If AWS experiences downtime, your customers will come knocking.
 Your initial savings are unlikely to outweigh the cost of losing customers or downtime, noted Smith.